Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

  - Suppress the emoji in logs with `logger_settings=LoggerSettings(emoji=False)`
  - Download the geckodriver from here: https://github.com/mozilla/geckodriver/releases/ and extract in the same folder of this project.
 For other issue with geckodriver just googling: https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path

+Other usefully infos can be founded here: https://github.com/gottagofaster236/Twitch-Channel-Points-Miner/issues/31

 ## Use Chrome instead Firefox
 If you prefer Chrome instead Firefox please download the WebDriver matching with your Chrome version and OS from this link: https://chromedriver.chromium.org/downloads.